pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 repetitive labor and people will have more time to wonder about life, times of minimal corruption in games of thrones.
 Utopia is not really imaginary, it is just an era of society when being good and mindful wins over being evil and ignorant, times of great prosperity.
 No one ever knows where the balance really is :)

+---

+P.S.
+I do not see in black and white, I enjoy balance and I believe in slow transition towards utopian visions.
+This article is not aligned with my personal philosophy, it is my interpretation of the decentralization movement.